 • Some majors will ask for supplemental materials.
+These are common for those part of "specialty schools" within the UC (such as UCLA's School of Theater, Film, and Television and School of Arts & Architecture).
 This will be indicated on the application itself, and you'll be provided with instructions on how to submit them.